Volorf/Gridddle/README.md

 ![Grid module for FramerJS](/gridddle.png)

 ##Lyrics
 Sometimes I create a layout for my prototype directly in FramerJS.
-So I used to design layout with grid (this is more important and useful design tool) I decided to create grid module for my favorite prototyping tool.
+So I am used to design layout with grid (this is the most important and useful design tool) in my visual editor (Sketch) I decided to create grid module for my favorite prototyping tool.

 ##How to use it